John T. Richards Esq.

 - Construction Defect Litigation

-John T. Richards focuses his practice on representing the needs of the injured, the victims of fire and flood, and children whose rights are not adequately protected under California Law.
+Richards Law Firm focuses its practice on representing the needs of the injured, and especially the victims of fire and flood, and children whose rights are not adequately protected under California Law.
 Most noteworthy and gratifying part of his practice is the work he has done on behalf of children by successfully winning a verdict and furthermore changing the law at the Court of Appeal to strengthen the laws that protects our children.

 In addition, John creates new law at the Court of Appeals Level in the case of Lawson v.
 Superior Court (2010) 180 Cal.App.4th 1372, where he represents 3 mothers and their 3 infant children in a Civil Rights Case against a private prison who failed to provide adequate medical care for children housed with their mothers while imprisoned.
 The California Department of Corrections and Center Point took position that they owed no duty to provide medical care to these children while incarcerated.
 After listening to Mr. Richards argument, the Fourth District agreed with the position taken by John T. Richards which consequently created a duty that provides medical care to children in the prison system.